-THIS EMPLOYMENT AGREEMENT (the Agreement) is entered into on the latest date set forth on the signature pages hereto, by and between ContraFect Corporation, a Delaware corporation (Employer) and Michael Wittekind, a resident of Washington State (Employee).
+THIS EMPLOYMENT AGREEMENT (the Agreement) is entered into on November 5, 2012, by and between ContraFect Corporation, a Delaware corporation (Employer) and Michael Messinger, a resident of New Jersey (Employee).

 NOW, THEREFORE, for and in consideration of the premises above and the mutual promises contained herein and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties hereto agree as follows:

 (a) Employer hereby employs Employee to serve Employer in the capacity of Vice President, Finance, reporting to Employers Executive Vice President and Chief Financial Officer (CFO).
 Employer shall have the power to determine the precise duties of Employee as they may change over time and as Employers needs shall warrant.
 Employee agrees to devote Employees full working time, attention, ability, skill and energies to the performance of Employees duties hereunder.
 Employee shall provide professional services on behalf of Employer in a manner and to an extent consistent with licensing standards, laws, rules and regulations applying to Employees profession.
 Employee shall work at all locations/offices of Employer as requested by Employer, and upon Employers request shall travel as reasonably needed to carry out his duties.
 Except as disclosed under section 1(c) below, Employee shall not provide like services for any other entity or person, whether for compensation or not, except as an employee of Employer.